Strike It Lucky

-Strike It Lucky (known as Michael Barrymore's Strike It Rich from 1996 to 1999) is a British television game show that ran from 29 October 1986 to 23 August 1999, originally produced by Thames Television for ITV, and presented by the British comedian Michael Barrymore.
+Strike It Lucky (later known as Michael Barrymore's Strike It Rich from 1996 to 1999) is a British television game show that ran from 29 October 1986 to 23 August 1999, originally produced by Thames Television for ITV, and presented by the British comedian Michael Barrymore.
 It was based on the American game show Strike It Rich that aired in 1986.

 Format

 Main game

 Three teams of two competed to win cash and prizes.
 One member of each team stood at the podium to answer questions, while the other moved along a path lined with 10 television monitors.
 Each team had its own path, and the moving contestants started at the first monitor, needing a total of nine steps to reach the other end.
 The team in control was given a category and a list of six answers, and the answering contestant chose to play two, three, or four questions.
 Correct answers were removed from the list as they were used.
 If the contestant answered all the questions correctly, their teammate gained the right to move one step ahead per question.
 An incorrect answer gave the next team in line a chance to steal control by answering the same question and any that followed it.
-If all three teams missed the same question, the category was thrown out and a new one was offered to the team that had originally had control.
+If all three teams missed the same question, the category was thrown out and a new one was offered to the team that originally had control.

 When a team finished answering the questions, the moving contestant advanced one step at a time and pressed the button below each monitor to reveal either a prize (merchandise or cash) or a Hot Spot (between five and eight altogether).
 If a prize was revealed, the team could either bank it and end their turn, or risk it and take another step if they had earned any more.
 Finding a Hot Spot forfeited all un-banked prizes and ended the turn.
 If a team completed all their moves without finding a Hot Spot, all prizes found on that turn were automatically banked.
 Once a team's turn ended for any reason, the next team in line played.